 Health Indicator Report of Fall Injury (Unintentional)

 Falls are a leading cause of injury death for Utahns, especially those aged 65 and older.
-Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled $284.5 million in 2019.
+Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled $1.28 billion over from 2016 to 2020.

 Unintentional Fall Hospitalizations by Urban-Other Residence, Utah, 1992-2014

 NotesICD-9 codes include E880-E886.9 and E888.
 Age-adjusted to U.S. 2000 population.
 County designation is based on the patient's residence and not where the fall occurred.
 Urban Counties include Utah, Salt Lake, Davis, Weber, and Cache.